Archived - Department of Finance Canada

 - Designing and administering major transfers of federal funds to the provinces and territories;

-- Developing financial sector policy and legislation;
+- Developing financial sector policy and legislation, and;

 - Representing Canada in various international financial institutions and organizations.